So, what really is hashing?

 As you may have guessed by now, this is what the structure of the blockchain is based on.
-A block chain is basically a linked list.
+A blockchain is basically a linked list.
 Let’s see what the blockchain structure looks like:

-The blockchain is a linked list which contains data and a hash pointer which points to its previous block, hence creating the chain.
+The blockchain is a linked list that contains data and a hash pointer that points to its previous block, hence creating the chain.
 What is a hash pointer?
 A hash pointer is similar to a pointer, but instead of just containing the address of the previous block it also contains the hash of the data inside the previous block.
 This one small tweak is what makes blockchains so amazingly reliable and trailblazing.

 Imagine this for a second, a hacker attacks block 3 and tries to change the data.
 Because of the properties of hash functions, a slight change in data will change the hash drastically.
 This means that any slight changes made in block 3, will change the hash which is stored in block 2, now that in turn will change the data and the hash of block 2 which will result in changes in block 1 and so on and so forth.
 This will completely change the chain, which is impossible.
 This is exactly how blockchains attain immutability.

 So what does a block header look like?

 - Version: The block version number.

 - The current difficulty target.
 (More on this later).

 - Nonce (more on this later).